General meaning

 ⌄

-A charming, clever, and diplomatic person who knows exactly what they are doing.
+A charming, clever, and diplomatic individual who knows exactly what they are doing.

-This combination can describe someone who easily offers, thanks a lot, compliments elegantly, but remains clear-eyed about what each gesture allows them to obtain or preserve.
-It is not necessarily heavy manipulation: it can be a keen sense of exchange, networking, negotiation.
-However, if sincerity recedes in favor of strategy, the bonds may end up losing authenticity.
-The Mice remind you of the wear created by suspicion, while the Tree emphasizes the deep need to structure relationships and agreements that truly support each person's stability.
+This combination can describe someone who easily offers, expresses gratitude, and compliments elegantly, yet remains clear-eyed about what each gesture allows them to obtain or preserve.
+It is not necessarily heavy manipulation: it can be a keen sense of exchange, networking, and negotiation.
+However, if sincerity recedes in favor of strategy, the bonds may ultimately lose authenticity.
+The Mice remind you of the wear created by suspicion, while the Tree emphasizes the deep need to structure relationships and agreements that genuinely support each person's stability.

 Profession